-The Statement of Accounts (the Statements) summarises the Council's transactions for the 2023/24 financial year and its position at the year-end of 31st March 2024.
+The Statement of Accounts (the Statements) summarises the Council's transactions for the 2024/25 financial year and its position at the year-end of 31st March 2025.
 The Council is required to prepare an annual Statement of Accounts by the Accounts and Audit (England) Regulations (2011) which require the Statements to be prepared in accordance with proper accounting practices.
-These practices primarily comprise of the Code of Practice on Local Council Accounting in the United Kingdom 2023/24 and the Service Reporting Code of Practice 2023/24 (SeRCOP), supported by International Financial Reporting Standards (IFRS).
+These practices primarily comprise of the Code of Practice on Local Council Accounting in the United Kingdom 2024/25 supported by International Financial Reporting Standards (IFRS).
 It also complies with guidance notes issued by CIPFA on the application of accounting standards to Local Council accounts.